python/typing/docs/spec/directives.rst

 any nested functions or classes.
 It should also ignore all parameter and return type annotations and treat the function as if it were unannotated.

-If a type checker supports the ``no_type_check`` decorator for classes, it should suppress all type errors for the ``class`` statement and its body including any nested functions or classes.
+The behavior for the ``no_type_check`` decorator when applied to a class is left undefined by the typing spec at this time.

 Version and platform checking
 -----------------------------